-S.13 Project Implementation
+S.11 Project Implementation

-After the Authority's filing of the Notice of Determination, the Authority would complete final design, obtain construction permits, and acquire property before starting construction.
-The Authority has commenced the right-of-way acquisition process in Bakersfield on long-lead locations, and right-of-way acquisition of the alignment is anticipated to commence late 2018.
+After the issuance of the FRA ROD and the Authority's Notice of Determination, the Authority would complete final design, obtain construction permits, and acquire property before starting construction.
+The Authority has commenced the right-of-way acquisition process in Bakersfield on long-lead locations, and right-of-way acquisition of the alignment is anticipated to commence in summer 2018.

-Table S-2 provides a high-level comparison of key features associated with each of the alternative alignments presented in the Draft Supplemental EIR/EIS.
+Table S-2 provides a high-level comparison of key features associated with each of the alternative alignments presented in this Draft Supplemental EIR/EIS.
 Table S-2 provides a comparison of impacts with discernable difference between the May 2014 Project and the F-B LGA.
 Where impacts between the two alternatives are similar, a summary statement identifying the similar nature of impacts has been included.
-A more detailed analysis of the environmental effects associated with the May 2014 Project, and a subsequent summary comparison of impacts between the May 2014 Project and F-B LGA, is provided in Appendix 8-A, Analysis of the Comparable Section (May 2014 Project), of the Draft Supplemental EIR/EIS.
+A more detailed analysis of the environmental effects associated with the May 2014 Project, and a subsequent summary comparison of impacts between the May 2014 Project, and a subsequent summary comparison of impacts between the May 2014 Project and F-B LGA, is provided in Appendix 8-A, Analysis of the Comparable Section (May 2014 Project), of this Draft Supplemental EIR/EIS.